peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 There is exactly one SOA record per zone, so SOA records cannot be created manually at all.
 NS and PTR records do not have that kind of restriction and can be created and maintained manually if they have not been created by NetBox ("Managed Records'), although that should also be required in special cases.

 #### Permissions
-The following Django permissions are applicable to Name Server objects:
+The following Django permissions are applicable to NameServer objects:

 Permission                 | Action
 ----------                 | ------